Languages and development

 RAG chats in the browser

-The JS/TS stack covers the entire RAG-assistant path: a browser widget, a Node orchestration layer, token streaming and connection to vector stores — without a separate backend in another language.
+The JS/TS stack covers the full RAG assistant flow: a browser widget, a Node orchestration layer, token streaming, and connections to vector stores, with no backend in another language.

 Human-in-the-loop out of the box

-AI SDK 6 added tool-call and agent confirmation (ToolLoopAgent): the user approves the model's actions in the interface before they run — agent controllability as part of the UI.
+AI SDK 6 added confirmation for tool calls and agents (ToolLoopAgent): the user approves model actions before execution, making agent control part of the UI.

 Context 2026